SirPepe/ornament/Readme.md

 // Register the element
 @define("greeter-element")
 class GreeterElement extends HTMLElement {
-  // Define an accessor with an attribute decorator to get attributes handling
+  // Define an accessor with an attribute decorator to get content attributes
-  // as well as getter and setter creation for (in this case) arbitrary strings
+  // handling as well as IDL getter and setter creation for (in this case)
+  // arbitrary strings
   @attr(string()) accessor name = "Anonymous";
 }
 ```